h0bb3/s4rdm3x/README.md

 In general importing using gradle will remove any module dependencies set in intellij, so these need to be reset.
 Also in newer versions of intellij you should set intellij as the build platform and not use gradle for building (only for managing dependencies)

-# Data Systems
-S4rdm3x is distributed with architectural models and source code to implementation mappings for a number of systems (see the data/systems directory).
-Models and mappings are based on work during the SAEroCon workshop (https://saerocon.wordpress.com/) and a replication package provided by Joao Brunet et. al. [On the Evolutionary Nature of Architectural Violations] (https://code.google.com/archive/p/on-the-nature-dataset/wikis/ReplicabilityOfTheStudy.wiki)

-To complement the models and mappings, the actual compiled systems are also needed.
-These are not included in this distribution as this would create a problematic licening situation.
-However, the jar file dependencies are documented in the respective model file and should be available by either looking through the links from the sources above, or finding them in the actual official distributions of the systems.